ArduPilot/ardupilot_wiki/common/source/docs/common-choosing-a-ground-station.rst

 :ref:`Rover <rover:home>`,
 :ref:`AntennaTracker <antennatracker:home>`).

-The decision to select a particular GSC often depends on your vehicle and preferred computing platform:
+The decision to select a particular GCS often depends on your vehicle and preferred computing platform:

 -  **Ready-to-fly** users may prefer the portability and ease of use of